Chris & Bob Gustin

 “It’s part of my mission,” says Chris.
 “The materials are too nice to become part of the waste stream.”

-Chris studied weaving for two semesters in college and later worked at a weaving studio in Pennsylvania and a weaving shop in Boulder, Colorado before opening her own store and studio in Nebraska.
-Since moving to Brown County, Chris has expanded her studio and her product line, but still focuses on the recycling mission.
+Chris studied journalism and weaving in college and later worked at a weaving studio in Pennsylvania and a weaving shop in Boulder, Colorado, before opening her own store and studio in Nebraska.
+The Gustins spent 18 years in the Evansville area, working at a newspaper, raising two children, and maintaining a weaving studio.
+Since moving to Brown County in 1999, Chris has expanded her studio and her product line, but still focuses on the recycling mission.

 When Bob retired from his job as a newspaper editor, he joined Chris in the studio.